-Here we only consider those time-points for which there are a sufficient number of pairwise observations, $c_0$, to estimate $\tau_{jj'}$ accurately.
-Throughout the article, we set $c_0=5$, which has resulted in a satisfactory performance as demonstrated in our empirical analysis.
+Here, we only consider those time points for which there are a sufficient number of pairwise observations, $c_0$, to estimate $\tau_{jj'}$ accurately.
+Throughout the article, we set $c_0=5$, which has resulted in a satisfactory performance, as demonstrated in our empirical analysis.